blanchardjeremy/jinja-bootstrap/README.md

 There is a copy of Bootstrap's CSS/Javascript/images in `bootstrap/static/` that you can use to quickly get started.

 Inside `bootstrap/layouts/base.html`, the `STATIC_URL` context variable is used to define the path for your bootstrap folder.
-In Django, this works by default and you can override each file by specifying the same files in an app that is lower in you `INSTALLED_APPS` list.
+In Django, this works by default.
 In other apps, you will have to make sure to specify `STATIC_URL` yourself.

+In Django, you can specify your own bootstrap files by putting your own static files (`.css`, `.js`) inside an app folder that is higher up on your `INSTALLED_APPS` list or is higher up on your `TEMPLATE_LOADERS` list.
+(This probably means putting files in `my_app/static/bootstrap/css/bootstrap.js`).
+This is especially necessary when you want to compile your own CSS from the original LESS files.

 ### Block names